open-telemetry/opentelemetry-operator/cmd/otel-allocator/README.md

 ## Discovery of Prometheus Custom Resources

-The Target Allocator’s second job is the discovery of [Prometheus CRs](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md), namely the [ServiceMonitor and PodMonitor](https://github.com/open-telemetry/opentelemetry-operator/tree/main/cmd/otel-allocator#target-allocator).
+The Target Allocator also provides for the discovery of [Prometheus Operator CRs](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md), namely the [ServiceMonitor and PodMonitor](https://github.com/open-telemetry/opentelemetry-operator/tree/main/cmd/otel-allocator#target-allocator).
 The ServiceMonitor and the PodMonitor don’t do any scraping themselves; their purpose is to inform the Target Allocator (or Prometheus) to add a new job to their scrape configuration.
 These metrics are then ingested by way of the Prometheus Receiver on the OpenTelemetry Collector.

 Even though Prometheus is not required to be installed in your Kubernetes cluster to use the Target Allocator for Prometheus CR discovery, the TA does require that the ServiceMonitor and PodMonitor must be installed.
 These CRs are bundled with Prometheus Operator; however, they can be installed standalone as well.